-Based upon the comparison of the projected emissions and the attainment year emissions along with the additional measures, EPA concludes that PADEP has successfully demonstrated that the 8-hour ozone standard should be maintained in the Reading Area.
+Based upon the comparison of the projected emissions and the attainment year emissions along with the additional measures, EPA concludes that PADEP has successfully demonstrated that the 8-hour ozone standard should be maintained in the State College Area.

-- (c) Monitoring Network-There is currently one monitor measuring ozone in the Reading Area.
-Pennsylvania will continue to operate its current air quality monitor in accordance with 40 CFR part 58. - (d) Verification of Continued Attainment-The Commonwealth will track the attainment status of the ozone NAAQS in the Reading Area by reviewing air quality and emissions during the maintenance period.
-The Commonwealth will perform an annual evaluation of two key factors, VMT data and emissions reported from stationary sources, and compare them to the assumptions about these factors used in the maintenance plan.
-The Commonwealth will also evaluate the periodic (every three years) emission inventories prepared under EPA's Consolidated Emission Reporting Regulation (40 CFR 51 Subpart A) to see if the area exceed the attainment year inventory (2004) by more than 10 percent.
-Based on these evaluations, the Commonwealth will consider whether any further emission control measures should be implemented. - (e) The Maintenance Plan's Contingency Measures-The contingency plan provisions are designed to promptly correct a violation of the NAAQS that occurs after redesignation.
-Section 175A of the CAA requires that a maintenance plan include such contingency measures as EPA deems necessary to ensure that the State will promptly correct a violation of the NAAQS that occurs after redesignation.
+(c) Monitoring Network-There is currently one monitor measuring ozone in the State College Area.
+Pennsylvania will continue to operate its current air quality monitor in accordance with 40 CFR part 58.

+(d) Verification of Continued Attainment-The Commonwealth will track the attainment status of the ozone NAAQS in the State College Area by reviewing air quality and emissions during the maintenance period.
+The Commonwealth will perform an annual evaluation of two key factors, vehicle miles traveled (VMT) data and emissions reported from stationary sources, and compare them to the assumptions about these factors used in the maintenance plan.
+The Commonwealth will also evaluate the periodic (every three years) emission inventories prepared under EPA's Consolidated Emission Reporting Regulation (40 CFR part 51, Subpart A) to see if the area exceeds the attainment year inventory (2004) by more than 10 percent.
+Based on these evaluations, the Commonwealth will consider whether any further emission control measures should be implemented.

+(e) The Maintenance Plan's Contingency Measures-The contingency plan provisions are designed to promptly correct a violation of the NAAQS that occurs after redesignation.
+Section 175A of the Clean Air Act requires that a maintenance plan include such contingency measures as EPA deems necessary to ensure that the State will promptly correct a violation of the NAAQS that occurs after redesignation.
 The maintenance plan should identify the events that would "trigger" the adoption and implementation of a contingency measure(s), the contingency measure(s) that would be adopted and implemented, and the schedule indicating the time frame by which the state would adopt and implement the measure(s).

-The ability of the Reading Area to stay in compliance with the 8-hour ozone standard after redesignation depends upon VOC and $NO_X$ emissions in the area remaining at or below 2004 levels.
-The Commonwealth's maintenance plan projects VOC and $NO_X$ emissions to decrease and stay below 2004 levels through the year 2018.
+The ability of the State College Area to stay in compliance with the 8-hour ozone standard after redesignation depends upon VOC and $NO_x$ emissions in the area remaining at or below 2004 levels.
+The Commonwealth's maintenance plan projects VOC and $NO_x$ emissions to decrease and stay below 2004 levels through the year 2018.
 The Commonwealth's maintenance plan outlines the procedures for the adoption and implementation of contingency measures to further reduce emissions should a violation occur.

-Contingency measures will be considered if for two consecutive years the fourth highest eight-hour ozone concentrations at the Reading Area monitor are above 84 ppb.
+Contingency measures will be considered if for two consecutive years the fourth highest eight-hour ozone concentrations at the State College Area monitor are above 84 ppb.
 If this trigger point occurs, the Commonwealth will evaluate whether additional local emission control measures should be implemented in order to prevent a violation of the air quality standard.
 PADEP will analyze the conditions leading to the excessive ozone levels and evaluate what measures might be most effective in correcting the excessive ozone levels.
-PADEP will also analyze the potential emissions effect of Federal, state and local measure that have been adopted but not yet implemented at the time excessive ozone levels occurred.
+PADEP will also analyze the potential emissions effect of Federal, State and local measure that have been adopted but not yet implemented at the time of excessive ozone levels occurred.
 PADEP will then begin the process of implementing any selected measures.

-Contingency measures will be considered in the event that a violation of the 8-hour ozone standard occurs at any monitor in the Reading Area.
+Contingency measures will be considered in the event that a violation of the 8-hour ozone standard occurs at the State College County, Pennsylvania monitor.
 In the event of a violation of the 8-hour ozone standard, contingency measures will be adopted in order to return the area to attainment with the standard.
-Contingency measures to be considered for the Reading Area will include, but not limited to the following:
+Contingency measures to be considered for the State College Area will include, but not limited to the following: